 A marathon runner is not able to stop himself right after crossing the finish line.
 He/She tends to take time and cover a few meters of distance running beyond the finish line.
 This is because the inertia of motion or Newton’s first law of motion resists a sudden termination of motion and compels the body to maintain its state of motion.

 As per Newton’s first law of motion, a ball rolling on the ground tends to maintain its state of motion till infinity, if no external force acts on it; however, the force of friction acting on the ball from the outside helps to break the motion of the ball and brings it to rest.

-If an object is thrown into outer space, it tends to move in a direction to infinity.
+If an object is thrown in outer space, it tends to move in a direction to infinity.
 This is because outer space lacks environment, air, and the force of gravity.
-Hence, the object does not receive any resistance to the motion; therefore, continues to exhibit motion until it hits a celestial body, strikes a meteorite, or enters the gravitational field of a planet.
-Thereby, demonstrating the first law of motion in real life.
+Hence, the object does not receive any resistance to the motion; therefore, it continues to exhibit motion until it hits a celestial body, strikes a meteorite, or enters the gravitational field of a planet, thereby demonstrating the first law of motion in real life.

 6. Washing Machine Dryer

 A washing machine dryer entirely works upon the principle of the law of inertia.
 To dry the clothes, the drum of the washing machine dryer is subjected to motion, which further causes the clothes to move; however, the water molecules contained in the cloth do not follow the motion and stay at their position of rest.
 Due to the gravitational pull of the earth, the water gets collected at the base of the drum.
 The holes of the drum let the water out, leaving the clothes dry.